clarkfitzg/phd_research/milestones/proposals.md

 __Outcome__:
 _Represent R code in a data structure that exposes high level parallelism_

-This data structure should show what _can_ be done.
-Later we can use it to show what _should_ be done to execute as efficiently as possible in the context of some particular platform and data.
+This data structure should show what _can_ be done relatively easily to make the code parallel.
+Later we can use it to show what _should_ be done to execute more efficiently in the context of some particular platform and data.
 This is a different milestone.

-We can think of the data structure as an augmented abstract syntax tree (AST) in the sense that I'm just thinking about taking the AST as produced by R's `parse()` function and adding more information to it.
-I'll refer to it here as the AAST.

 __Potential uses:__

 1. Detect and quantify possible levels of parallelism in a large corpus of R code.
 1. Optimization passes at the R language level, ie. transforming a `for` loop into an `lapply()`.
-2. Identify patterns in code that would be served by data reorganization, ie. splitting into groups and doing the same thing.
+2. Identify patterns in code that would be served by data reorganization, ie. having a sorted file on disk.
 2. Generate parallel code from serial.

-The AAST should capture the semantics of the input R code.
+We can think of the data structure as an augmented abstract syntax tree (AST) in the sense that I'm just thinking about taking the AST as produced by R's `parse()` function and adding more information to it.
+I'll refer to it here as the AAST.
+It should capture the semantics of the input R code.
 We should be able to make round trip transformations: input R code -> AAST -> output R code.
 It's not necessary that input and output R code match, but they must produce the same results, ie. the same plots or the same output files.

-This would be a useful conceptual tool because it shows direct ways to make high level code parallel.
-Low level methods include replacing individual functions or BLAS with parallel implementations.
-The focus is not on this low level parallelism.

 __Requirements__ in order of priority:

 1. Robust- Read any R code without parsing errors, and also write it out.
 1. Task graph- Capable of representing statement dependencies, ie. statement 9 uses variable `x` which was defined in statement 5.